What are CRE?

 Can CRE infection be prevented?

-Healthcare professionals can help prevent the spread of CRE by:
+Healthcare providers can help prevent the spread of CRE by:

 - Carefully monitoring for CRE infections in healthcare facilities

-- Taking precautions to isolate patients with CRE
+- Taking care to isolate patients with CRE

 - Removing medical devices that are inside the body, such as catheters, as soon as possible

-- Only prescribing antibiotics (especially carbapenems) when truly necessary
+- Only prescribing antibiotics (especially carbapenems) when truly needed

-- Using sterile techniques to minimize the spread of infection
+- Using clean (sterile) techniques to minimize the spread of infection

-- Always practicing standard infection-control techniques (like thorough hand-washing)
+- Always practicing standard infection-control techniques such as thorough handwashing

 You can also help prevent the spread of a CRE infection.
 These are some of the things you can do:

 - Always take all of your antibiotics as directed.
 Do so even when you are feeling better.
-It will help prevent bacteria like CRE.
+It will help prevent bacteria such as CRE.

-- Remind your healthcare team to remove possible sources of infection (like catheters) as soon as possible.
+- Remind your healthcare team to remove possible sources of infection such as catheters as soon as possible.

-- Always practice proper hygiene.
+- Always practice correct hygiene.
 Wash your hands often.

 Key points about CRE

-- Improper use of antibiotics has played a part in the growth of CRE.
+- Imcorrect use of antibiotics has played a part in the growth of CRE.

-- The elderly and people with severe medical problems are mainly at risk from CRE.
+- Elderly adults and very young children are mainly at risk from CRE.

 - A CRE infection can affect many parts of the body.